simons-work/coding-exercise-web-api/README.md

 ## Installation notes ##

-If you used git clone to download the source code, then it definitely builds ok  in Visual Studio 2019 Community Edition so hopefully will be ok in other version
+If you used git clone to download the source code, then it definitely builds ok  in Visual Studio 2022 Community Edition so hopefully will be ok in other versions or Rider.

 To create the local database where it saves the new customer details, double click on the top level folder file: CreateLocalDatabase.bat

-It will tell you the name of the database and where it plans to install it ... hopefully you have a local instance (localdb)\\MSSQLLocalDB
+It will tell you the name of the database and where it plans to install it ... hopefully you have a local instance (localdb)\\MSSQLLocalDB.

 ## Usage notes ##